Omar-Mohammed-Ibrahim007/Pose_Estimation_Hand_Sign_Language/README.md

         `<p>`
             This project is a real-time hand sign recognition system using `<b>`MediaPipe Hands `</b>`, feature extraction, and multiple machine learning classifiers.
-            It supports image, video, and real-time prediction with a Gradio interface.
+            It supports image, video, and real-time prediction using Gradio interface.
         `</p>`
     `</div>`